clayy-esc/clayy-esc/README.md

 ## Philosophy

-> **Progress Over Perfection**
->
+***"Progress Over Perfection"***

-> I believe meaningful growth comes from consistent improvement.
-Every project, challenge, and iteration is an opportunity to learn, refine, and move forward.
+*I believe meaningful growth comes from consistent improvement.
+Every project, challenge, and iteration is an opportunity to learn, refine, and move forward.*

 ---